Endeavour is governed by a board with a wealth of knowledge and experience in non-profit, consulting, industry, government and academia.

 Murray has worked on a voluntary basis with the Centre for Study of Democracy at Queen’s University; the Institute of Certified Management Consultants of Canada; the Canadian Association of Management Consultants; Trinity Square Enterprises; Children’s Aid Society Foundation; University of Toronto Cooperative Program in Development Studies; Ontario Health Sector Export Advisory Committee; InterHealth Canada; Masomo Education Foundation; and the Humber International Development Institute.

+Tonya works as Senior Manager for Corporate Responsibility within the PwC Canada Foundation.
 Tonya was selected as one of Canada’s 150 Emerging Environmental Leaders and was appointed to the Program Advisory Council for Ryerson’s G. Raymond Chang School of Continuing Education post-graduate Certificate in Sustainability.
 She holds a degree in Environmental Studies and Geography from York University and a post-graduate certificate in Corporate Communications and Public Relations.

-Director: Tka Pinnock, Executive Director, University of Toronto Students’ Union
+Secretary: Tka Pinnock, Executive Director, University of Toronto Students’ Union

 Tka Pinnock is the Executive Director of the University of Toronto Students’ Union.